What is your placement organisation doing?

 The Surfer Hostel is located directly on the beach of Muizenberg, which is well known for its colourful beach houses.
 You can choose between a dorm bed (separated by sex) and single room, or, if two book together, there is also the double room option.

-- Dorm Room accommodation at the House in Table View
+- Dorm Room accommodation at a hostel in Hout Bay

 - The World Unite!
 Service Package (see below)